lostinstaches/RecommendationSystem/README.md

-# EPFL crowdAi Challange
+# EPFL CrowdAi Challange

 Our best performing model yielded a RMSE of 1.021 on the crowdAi test set.

-### Generate the predictions which yielded our highest crowdAi score:
+### Run the following command to generate the predictions which yielded our highest CrowdAi score:

 `python run.py`